Qiskit/qiskit-ibmq-provider/README.md

 ```
 Found 2 credentials.
-The credentials stored will be replaced with a single entry with token "MYTOKEN" and the new API 2 URL.
+The credentials stored will be replaced with a single entry with token "MYTOKEN" and the new IBM Q Experience v2 URL.

 In order to access the provider, please use the new "IBMQ.get_provider()" methods: